 Yes.
 The data pages associated with a given table can end up in multiple data files, which are all part of the same filegroup.
 SQL Server uses proportional fill strategy to distribute data over data files.

-Can I move my existing Azure SQL databases to the Hyperscale service tier
+Can I move my existing databases in Azure SQL Database to the Hyperscale service tier

 Yes.
-You can move your existing Azure SQL databases to Hyperscale.
+You can move your existing databases in Azure SQL Database to Hyperscale.
 This is a one-way migration.
 You can’t move databases from Hyperscale to another service tier.
 For proofs of concept (POCs), we recommend you make a copy of your database and migrate the copy to Hyperscale.